damianib/2021-Twitch-API/README.md

 * Create a new streamer
 * Delete a streamer

-A summary of all endpoints is accessible at http://localhost:5000/api/ui/ when the API is running.
+A summary of all endpoints with detailed inputs and outputs is accessible at http://localhost:5000/api/ui/ when the API is running.

 ```
 GET /streamers/ : returns the list of streamers from the database